mbta/prediction_loc/README.md

 ## Setup

 * `pipenv install` in this directory
+  * If this doesn't work with asdf, check `which python` and if it's correct, you can try `python -m pipenv install`
 * `export S3_BUCKET_NAME=x`, replacing `x` with bucket name stored in 1Password

 ## Clone and step into the Github directory